-Sciatica bothersomeness index, as the name suggests, is an index based on patients reporting of symptoms which reflects the trouble patient is going through with his/her sciatica symptoms.
-Sciatica as we know is radiating pain in the lower limb due to compression or irritation of the sciatic nerve roots or lumbar nerve roots.
+Sciatica bothersomeness index, as the name suggests, is an index based on patients reporting of symptoms which reflects the troubled patient is going through with his/her sciatica symptoms.
+Sciatica, as we know, is radiating pain in the lower limb due to compression or irritation of the sciatic nerve roots or lumbar nerve roots.

 Contained in the syndrome pain may be accompanied with lumbar fixation, reflex abnormalities motor and sensory disturbances.

 In about 90% of cases, sciatica is caused by a herniated disc with nerve root compression.

 Sciatica Bothersomeness index includes self-reported ratings of symptom intensity of

 - Leg pain

 - Numbness or tingling in the leg, foot or groin